bmFtZQ/edge-frfox/README.md

 (curl -Uri https://raw.githubusercontent.com/bmFtZQ/edge-frfox/create-install-script/install.ps1 -UseBasicParsing).Content > $env:temp/installer.ps1; powershell $env:temp\installer.ps1
 ```

-Uninstallation can be done by just writing `uninstall` as a parameter above, so `.../installer.sh uninstall` or `...\installer.ps1 uninstall` for macos/linux and windows respectively
+Uninstallation for Windows is done by attaching 'uninstall' to the end of the above powershell command.
+So, `...\installer.ps1 uninstall`

 ### Manual Installation
 1. Go to `about:support` and click the "Open Folder/Show in Finder" button for the root directory of your browser profile.